bithippie/bithippie.github.io/_pages/serendipity.markdown

   overlay_color: "#000"
   overlay_filter: 0.5
 excerpt: >-
-  A social experiment to rethinking how I show up in the world.
+  A social experiment to rethink how value is measured.

 ---

 Before reading any further, please first head over to my [values](/values) page.
 Once you understand where I'm coming from, the rest of this page is going to make way more sense.